View of Split on a 3-Day Split, Itinerary, Croatia

 Glass of white wine in Apartment Herc in Split, Croatia

-Alternate Day 2 Option: Support Hajduk Split Football Club
+Alternate Evening Option: Support Hajduk Split Football Club

 Poljud Stadium in Split, Croatia

-Around Split (and all of Dalmatia, for that matter) wall murals depict the red and white checkerboard logo of Hajduk Split, the city’s beloved soccer/football club.
-The history of Hajduk Split dates to the early 1900s.
+Around Split (and all of Dalmatia, for that matter) wall murals depict the red and white checkerboard logo of Hajduk Split.
+The city’s beloved soccer/football club has a history dating to the early 1900s.

-The team plays home games in Poljud Stadium, built for the 1979 Mediterranean Games and within walking distance from the Split Old Town.
+The team plays home games in Poljud Stadium.
+Built for the 1979 Mediterranean Games, it’s within walking distance from the Split Old Town.

 Hajduk supporters club, Torcida, cheer on the team in Split, Croatia

-Pro Tip: Tickets are not expensive, but the cheapest ones will likely land you a seat near the supporters’ Torcida zone, which as we mentioned, is loud, rowdy and combustible.
+Pro Tip: Tickets are not expensive.
+However, the cheapest ones will likely land you a seat near the supporters’ Torcida zone, which as we mentioned, is loud, rowdy and combustible.

 DAY 3 – Take a Tour from Split, Croatia